southwick-associates/sadash/github_vignettes/prepare-license-data.md

 #### BulkMailer Steps

-1. Open sofware and create a New Mailing:
+1. Open BulkMailer sofware and create a New Mailing:

 ![](img/new-mailing.png)